Biomarkers for Alzheimer’s disease: A new frontier

 The National Institutes of Health defines a biomarker as “a characteristic that is objectively measured and evaluated as an indicator of normal biologic processes, pathogenic processes, or pharmacologic responses to a therapeutic intervention.”
 For purposes of this article, an Alzheimer’s disease biomarker is simply defined as an indicator of disease progression that may be altered by drug treatment, thereby demonstrating that the drug is hitting its disease target.
 Importantly, all clinical trials for Alzheimer’s disease utilize biomarkers of some form to access whether the drug is actually affecting the disease pathway in the brain.

 Evidence for very early changes in brain pathology come from investigating individuals with autosomal dominant Alzheimer’s disease mutations as these individuals have a predictable age of onset and thus provide an opportunity to determine the sequence and magnitude of pathologic changes that occur before clinical symptoms can be detected.
-The Dominantly Inherited Alzheimer Network (DIAN) is a collaborative effort of international Alzheimer disease centers that are conducting a multifaceted prospective biomarker study in individuals who are at risk for Autosomal Dominant Alzheimer’s Disease (ADAD).
+The Dominantly Inherited Alzheimer Network (DIAN) is a collaborative effort of international Alzheimer’s disease centers that are conducting a multifaceted prospective biomarker study in individuals who are at risk for Autosomal Dominant Alzheimer’s Disease (ADAD).
 These researchers found that ADAD was associated with a series of pathophysiological changes over decades in cerebrospinal fluid biochemical markers of Alzheimer’s disease, brain amyloid deposition, and brain metabolism as well as progressive cognitive impairment.
 Concentrations of amyloid-β42 in the cerebrospinal fluid appeared to decline 25 years before expected symptom onset.
 Amyloid-β deposition, as measured by positron-emission tomography with the use of Pittsburgh compound B, was detected 15 years before expected symptom onset.
 Increased concentrations of tau protein in the cerebrospinal fluid and an increase in brain atrophy were detected 15 years before expected symptom onset.
 Studies in Down syndrome present similar opportunities, and UCI is home to unique studies investigating biomarkers in this population.

 Dynamic biomarkers of the Alzheimer’s pathological cascade